scionproto-contrib/jpan/README.md

 The method `Scion.defaultService()` (internally called by `DatagramChannel.open()`) will attempt to get network information in the following order until it succeeds:
-- Check for to daemon
 - Check for local topology file (if file name is given)
 - Check for bootstrap server address (if address is given)
 - Check for DNS NAPTR record (if record entry name is given)
+- Check for to daemon

+The reason that the daemon is checked last is that it has a default setting (localhost:30255) while the other options are skipped if no property or environment variable is defined.

 | Option                              | Java property                     | Environment variable         | Default value |
 |-------------------------------------|-----------------------------------|------------------------------|---------------|